Hermitage, PA Running Trails and Maps

 OH 5.1 mi Asphalt

-The Maple Highlands Trail totals more than 20 miles.
-A majority of the trail follows an abandoned Baltimore & Ohio Railroad corridor through a mostly rural landscape with portions of the trail running...
+Overview The Maple Highlands Trail totals more than 20 miles along a former Baltimore & Ohio Railroad corridor through a mostly rural landscape with portions of the trail running through heavily...

 The nearly 11-mile MetroParks Bikeway provides a scenic and well-designed link to communities and natural sites in this northeast region of Ohio.
 The rail-trail follows a corridor between Canfield and...